Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_3.md

 ## (20pt) Merkle Tree KV Store (Extra Credit)

-"ugh..another data structure!", you say.
-But wait, this one is pretty fun.
+"ugh..another data structure!", a student sighed.
+"But wait, this one is pretty fun.", says the instructor.
+"But you say that about all of them!", a student replies.

 ### Merkle Tree